-- Before the Co-op experience can begin the student must have taken one 1/2 credit course in a Career and Technical Education class related to the skills required at the job site. - The job must be related to the student's career pathway and the student must have taken or is currently enrolled in the on-line Employability Skills class. - Prior to enrolling, an interview and approval of a training plan by the work coordinator is required. - The School District coordinator, employer, and student will help develop technical competencies, career goals, and a training plan.
+- Is a junior/senior level class that allows students to be employed through a paid work setting that offers work experience in the student's career pathway/cluster. - Before the Co-op experience can begin the student must have taken one 1/2 credit course in a Career and Technical Education class related to the skills required at the job site. - The job must be related to the student's career pathway and the student must have taken or is currently enrolled in the on-line Employability Skills class. - · Prior to enrolling, an interview and approval of a training plan by the work coordinator is required. - The School District coordinator, employer, and student will help develop technical competencies, career goals, and a training plan.

-Title: CBL - ON THE JOB TRAINING Prerequisite: Juniors or Seniors Only.
+Title: CBL - ON THE JOB TRAINING WW710 Length: One-Four Semesters

+Prerequisite: Juniors or Seniors Only.